FatemeBagherzad/Brian-Flix/README.md

 <li>📝 npm i

-👉Please Hlep me with your feedback about thi project 🙂⭐ Let's connect via LinkedIn : [link](https://www.linkedin.com/in/fatemeh-bagherzad/)
+👉Please Help me with your valuable feedback about this project 🙂⭐</br>
+Let's connect via LinkedIn : [link](https://www.linkedin.com/in/fatemeh-bagherzad/)